 - Clean refridgerator, stove top and oven inside and out

 - Run a dishwasher machine cleaner to degrease and reduce mineral buildup.
-I leave my tenants a few Finish Dishwasher Cleaners and instruct them to use it every quarter.
-Finish Dishwasher Cleaner
+I leave my tenants a few Dishwasher Machine Cleaners and instruct them to use it every quarter.
+Finish Dishwasher Machine Cleaner

 - Mop and disinfect all hard floor surfaces